What does Freakshow use all that stolen money for?

 Without warning Vlad reached out and plucked the clone from Danny's grasp, creating a seat out of his arm.
 For a moment the boy slumped against his shoulder, then slowly, carefully, he sat up on his own.
 His head turned sluggishly back to Danny.
 He blinked.
 His mouth opened a little wider, he took a breath that was a little deeper.
 Then nothing.

-"Interesting," Vlad mused.
+"Interesting," Vlad remarked.
 "For whatever reason, he's actually focusing his attention on you.
 What little attention he has, anyway."

-Danny cautiously stood.
+Danny stood cautiously.
 He would never directly choose to help Vlad.
 Not with anything.
-But the little thing Vlad held was not a crazed up fruitloop.
+But the little thing Vlad held was not an evil whack-job.
 He didn't inherit his creator's sins.
-And Danny couldn't help but feel attached to the boy—they were, after all, sort of related.
+And Danny couldn't help but feel, even if it was just slightly, responsible for the boy—they were, after all, sort of related.
 Like family, in a freaky, messed-up sort of way.
+Like Danielle.

-If this clone wasn't a lost cause, Danny wouldn't be able to sleep at night knowing he'd become just another pile of goo.
+If this clone wasn't a lost cause, would Danny be able to just let it go if he were destroyed?

-"It's like he recognizes me or something," Danny said.
+"It's like he recognizes me or something," Danny murmured.

 "So I see."